Cooper Union: Founding and early history

-Cooper's dream was to give talented young people the one privilege he lacked: a good education from an institution which was "open and free to all".
+Cooper's dream was to give talented young people a privilege he had lacked: a good education from an institution which was "open and free to all".
 To achieve these goals, Cooper designated the bulk of his wealth to The Cooper Union.
 According to The New York Times in 1863, "It was rare that those of limited means, however eager they might be to acquire a knowledge of some of the higher branches of education, could obtain tuition in studies not named in the regular course taught in our public schools."
 Discrimination based on ethnicity, religion, or sex was expressly prohibited.

 Development after founding

 Originally intended to be named simply "the Union", the Cooper Union began with adult education in night classes on the subjects of applied sciences and architectural drawing, as well as day classes primarily intended for women on the subjects of photography, telegraphy, typewriting and shorthand in what was called the college's Female School of Design.
 The early institution also had a free reading room open day and night, the first in New York City (predating the New York Public Library system), and a new four-year nighttime engineering college for men and a few women.
 In 1883, a five-year curriculum in chemistry was added as an alternative to the applied science (engineering) program.
 A daytime engineering college was added in 1902, thanks to funds contributed by Andrew Carnegie.
 Initial board members included Daniel F. Tiemann, John E. Parsons, Horace Greeley and William Cullen Bryant, and those who availed themselves of the institute's courses in its early days included Augustus Saint-Gaudens, Thomas Alva Edison and William Francis Deegan.

 The Cooper Union's free classes have evolved into three schools: the School of Art, the Irwin S. Chanin School of Architecture, and the Albert Nerken School of Engineering.
 Since 1859, the Cooper Union has educated thousands of artists, architects, and engineers, many of them leaders in their fields.

 After 1864 there were a few attempts to merge Cooper Union and Columbia University, but these were never realized.

 The Cooper Hewitt, Smithsonian Design Museum, was founded in 1897 as part of Cooper Union by Sarah, Eleanor, and Amy Hewitt, granddaughters of Peter Cooper.